-The County of Essex has been aggressively improving its road network through numerous capacity improvement programs and projects, as well as the implementation of the CWATS program.
-These projects have increased the amount of lane kilometres that the County must maintain as well as adding new traffic control signal installations.
+The County of Essex has been aggressively improving its road network through numerous capacity improvements programs and projects as well as the implementation of the CWATS program.
+These projects have significantly increased the amount of lane kilometres that the County must maintain as well as adding new traffic control signal installations.
 These projects have also created additional turn lanes, longer tapers and urbanized sections on high volume, high maintenance classified roads.
 The additional pavements have resulted in increased maintenance demands and costs and this trend will continue as additional projects are completed and become operational.

 Included in the annual maintenance program is a funding allocation for assessments made under the Municipal Drain Act.
 These Municipal Drain projects are managed and undertaken by the Local Municipalities and the County is assessed as the Road Authority for lands being serviced by these drains.
 The last several years have experienced increasing assessments which have surpassed the annual budget allocation.
-The increase in number and complexity of drainage projects is likely a result of the impacts of climate change.
+The increase in number and complexity of drainage projects is believed to be correlated to the impacts of climate change.
 The frequency of rainfall events as well as their severity and amounts of rainfall produced are increasing.
 To address these over expenditures large drainage projects which have been identified during the budget preparation cycle have been established as standalone projects within the Construction Program and funded from reserves, where possible.
 This approach is not fully sustainable and several large projects have been brought forward post budget resulting in significant budget shortfalls.

-The majority of programs for 2018 are established at similar levels to 2017.
+The majority of programs for 2019 are established at similar levels to 2018.
 Winter Control budget was adjusted to better reflect the 5 year average level of expenditure.
-The joint maintenance budget on CR 1, the Chatham - Kent boundary road, was held at the 2017 level of expenditure.
-A program to commence the replacement of the existing High Pressure Sodium street lighting with LED technology is continued for 2018.
+The joint maintenance budget on CR 1, the Chatham - Kent boundary road, was held at the 2018 level of expenditure.
+A program to commence the replacement of the existing High Pressure Sodium street lighting with LED technology is continued for 2019.
 This program will be undertaken incrementally with internal staff resources.
-Deck, expansion joint and railing repairs are planned for 5 bridges in 2018.
+Deck, expansion joint and railing repairs are planned for 5 bridges in 2019.
 Estimates for mowing and spraying, brushing and tree trimming / removal, debris pick-up and washouts are based on the 5-year average of actual expenditures.

-The lifecycle of road paint, particularly special markings at intersections such as stop bars and turn arrows, has been problematic since the industry-wide switch to water based paints several years ago.
+The lifecycle of road paint, particularly special markings at intersections such as stop bars and turn arrows, has been problematic since the industry wide switch to water based paints several years ago.
 In 2007, Essex County Highways purchased the equipment and materials to install "durable paint markings" to extend the life of these installations.
 The material is more expensive but frequency of repainting is reduced.
-In 2018, it is proposed to continue and expand this initiative.
-Another initiative that commenced in 2007, is the expanded white edge line marking on the high volume County Roads.
+In 2019, it is proposed to continue and expand this initiative.
+Another initiative commenced in 2007 was to expand the amount of white edge lines provided on the high volume County Roads.
 These continuous edge lines historically had only been provided at locations such as curves, bridges or intersections.
-Operational safety of the road can be improved with the provision of the edge lines even on straight flat sections of roads.
-In 2018, the program to provide additional lines will continue.